-The best option if you consider yourself to be only temporarily away from your residence in the area affected by the hurricane and want to remain registered at that address is to vote by mail.
+The best option if you consider yourself to be only temporarily away from the county of your residence in the area affected by a natural disaster and want to remain registered at that address is to vote by mail.

 If you are applying to vote by mail because you are temporarily outside of your home Texas county, then on the Application for a Ballot by Mail, you should check the box on the form indicating that you have an expected absence from the county, and you will need to provide a mailing address for the ballot that is outside of your home county.